 To be eligible, and remain eligible, for the Tuition Assistance Program (TAP), students must:

-- be a full-time (12 credits or more per semester) and matriculated student at each level of study, and
+- be a full-time (12 credits or more required credits per semester) and matriculated student at each level of study, and

 - maintain good academic standing by meeting program pursuit and satisfactory academic progress requirements as detailed below.